reddio-com/doc/docs/guide/getting-started/check-your-eth-erc20-nft-balance.md

 If you want to see your ERC721/ERC721M aggreagated under the same contract_address.
 You can try [balance API v2](https://docs.reddio.com/guide/api-reference/balance.html#get-balances-v2).

-Finally, you can check your NFTs through Reddio’s demo.
+Finally, you can check your NFTs through RedSonic’s demo.
 Just go to **[https://demos.reddio.com/](https://demos.reddio.com/)** and login in with your own wallet.
 You will see your NFTs right there.

 ## View ****ERC721/ERC721M collection on layer 2****

 If you want to view ERC721/ERC721M collections’ detail which contains all the information about a single collection.
-You can Reddio’s NFT API through `https://api-dev.reddio.com/v1/nfts/{smart_contract_address}`.
+You can RedSonic’s NFT API through `https://api-dev.reddio.com/v1/nfts/{smart_contract_address}`.

 Carefully replace {smart_contract_address} parameters with your own smart contract address or collection contract address.
 Suppose your contract address is `0x4240e8xxxxxxxxxxxxxxxxx1`.